 It is important to remember that anyone who has close contact with someone diagnosed with COVID-19 should stay home for 14 days after exposure based on the time it takes to develop illness.

-Employees or students may have been exposed if they have been in “close contact” of someone who is/was infected, which is defined as being within approximately 6 feet (2 meters) of a person with COVID-19 for a prolonged period of time.
+Employees or students may have been exposed if they are a “close contact” of someone who is/was infected, which is defined as being within approximately 6 feet (2 meters) of a person with COVID-19 for a prolonged period of time.

 What counts as close contact?

-Close contact exposed employees and students should self-isolate and follow the CDC recommended steps.
+Potentially exposed employees and students should self-isolate and follow CDC recommended steps.

 Clean and Disinfect